 My agency has decided it wants to be more trauma-informed.
 Where do I start?

 A trauma-informed approach involves being aware of how clients who are affected by traumatic experiences may perceive and respond to your organization’s practices and services.
 Because implementing these approaches in some cases may involve considerable change in practice, for it to be successful leadership must commit to the change and actively engage in the process.
-Many organizations that have undertaken trauma-informed approaches have engaged in self-study that could involve self-assessment and/or small workgroups or task forces.
+Many organizations that have undertaken trauma-informed approaches have engaged in self-study that could involve self-assessment Visit disclaimer page and/or small workgroups or task forces.

 - Creating safe, supportive, welcoming, and respectful environments